scriptrdotio/st-micro/README.md

 ## Getting started:

   - Check out st-micro
-  - Install Modules: login
   - Create sub-domain
-  - Go to app/view/javascript/config.js and set your token and your sub-domain
+  - Go to app/view/javascript/config.js and set your sub-domain
   - Set your account Key and account Secret Key in app/entities/config
   - Go to modules/login/login and require the login script from app/entities/login/login

 To simulate data, go to app/simulator/api/initializeDevices and run the script.
+Login credentials:
+ussername: demo
+password: demo

 Go to app/view/html/index.html and launch your app